What does a Mobile Equipment Operator do?

 Qualifications

-- Strong understanding of safety protocols and procedures related to mobile equipment operation.
+- Strong understanding of safety procedures and regulations.

 Is becoming a Mobile Equipment Operator a good career path?